sarthak-91/deeplearning-DFT/docs/index.md

 ## Input of the Model
 One of the problems in using machine learning techniques in finding properties of molecules is to characterize the molecule uniquely in a way that we can feed into a machine learning model.
-The method we have chosen in this project to perform that description is using Coulomb matrices.
+The method we have chosen in this project to perform that description is using Coulomb matrices which was presented in this paper https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.108.058301.
 The entries of coulomb matrix are defined as:

 $$